a11smiles/devnexus-2017-typescript-breakout/step 5/README.md

 ```

 ## Rename API Unit Tests
-Let's change the file name to reflect our API filename changes.
+Finally, let's change the file name to reflect our API filename changes.
 Rename `step 5/test/app/api/books.spec.js` to `booksController.spec.js`.
 The great news is that there's no changes required for the actual unit tests themselves.

 ## Compile and Test
 Congratulations!
-We're done refactoring our JavaScript Node.js application.
+We're done refactoring our Node.js application.
 Let's make sure everything is working as expected.
 In the `step 5` folder, type the following:
 ```
 npm run tsc
 npm test